“Your own brain and your own body are your most valuable assets in the fight against cancer. Don’t let anyone tell you otherwise”

 Most people agree that cancer starts with cell damage: x-rays, pollution, viruses, smoking all cause DNA damage and metabolic abnormalities that alter delicate cell structures and switch on oncogenes.
 On a good day your body bats those cells out of the way and gets on with life.
 On a bad day the toxic tissue fluid surrounding the damaged cell has the perfect ingredients to support its abnormal energy and growth requirements, the cells replicate and a tumour begins.

 Even so, we know that large tumours can go into ‘spontaneous remission’.
-And while we tend to be sceptical of these stories, or think that it’s just luck, there is a growing body of anecdotal evidence (thank you Google) curated by people like Chris Wark and Kelly Turner, that suggests it’s a little less random than that.
+And while we tend to be sceptical of these stories, or think that it’s just luck, there is a growing body of anecdotal evidence (thank you Google) curated by people like Kelly Turner, that suggests it’s a little less random than that.

 It’s hard to believe that cancer can simply melt away: there is a multi-billion pound cancer ‘industry’ built on the belief that it doesn’t, and most of us have some heartbreaking stories that reinforce the idea that cancer is a vicious killer.
 But what if we’ve been looking at it all wrong?